Updated December 29, 2021.

 - Older kids: The provider will use a soft swab, like a Q-tip, and make little circles in each of your nostrils.
 It takes about 10 seconds.
 The swab only goes into your nose a little bit and is not painful, but might make your nose tickle.

 Can I vaccinate my child?

-If your child is 12 years or older, they are eligible to receive the Pfizer/BioNTech COVID-19 vaccine, which currently is the only COVID-19 vaccine authorized for children under 18.
+If your child is five years or older, they are eligible to receive the Pfizer/BioNTech COVID-19 vaccine, which currently is the only COVID-19 vaccine authorized for children under 18.
 The CDC now considers receiving the COVID-19 vaccine at the same time as other recommended vaccines to be safe.
-Research on the effectiveness and safety of the COVID-19 vaccine in children under 12 is currently underway.
-For more information on the COVID-19 vaccine, see here.
+Research on the effectiveness and safety of the COVID-19 vaccine in children under five is currently underway.
+For more information on the COVID-19 vaccine and kids, see here.

 What should I do if I’m pregnant?
 Can I get a COVID-19 vaccine if I’m pregnant or breastfeeding?

 Though the risk of severe illness is low, pregnant individuals are at increased risk of severe illness from COVID-19, including hospitalization and death, compared to others.
 Early data, however, suggests that pregnant women who receive a COVID-19 mRNA vaccine, develop the same level of protection as non-pregnant women.
 As a result, both the American College of Obstetrics and Gynecology and the Society for Maternal-Fetal Medicine, who set national health care guidelines, as well as reproductive health clinical leaders at One Medical recommend that all pregnant individuals be vaccinated against COVID-19.